-A hand-finished homage to heritage, crafted for a modern Australian family.
+A hand-finished homage to heritage, the Netherby House is crafted for a modern Australian family.

 Imbued with history and character, Victorian era homes exude a distinctive presence.
 In the right hands, this design language can form the basis of an artistic interior – entirely contemporary, yet respectful of heritage.